bytedance/libtpa/doc/prog_guide.rst

 * ``iov_phys``: this is needed for NIC to do DMA, therefore zero copy.

-* ``iov_write_done``: when the data is completely transferred (when the TCP ACK is received), libtpa will invoke this callback to let the APP be aware of it(to free the buffer, etc).
+* ``iov_write_done``: when the data is completely transferred (when the TCP ACK is received), Libtpa will invoke this callback to let the APP be aware of it(to free the buffer, etc).

 * ``iov_param``: an extra param filled by APP and will be echoed back